Story Content

 “We want to create a perfect ecosystem for students to be successful.”

-Snowden, who plans to connect with leaders at all 23 CSU campuses to better understand specific projects and ideas, said he is thrilled he will be anchored at Sac State.
+Snowden, who plans to connect with leaders at all 23 CSU campuses to better understand specific projects and ideas, said he is thrilled to also support the implementation of SB 1348 (Bradford) that allows colleges and universities in the state to be designated as Black Serving Institutions.

-“Dr. Snowden’s leadership will be pivotal in identifying and scaling effective practices across the CSU system, fostering cross-campus collaboration, and ensuring that Black students have the resources and support they need to thrive,” he said.
+“Dr. Snowden’s leadership will be pivotal in identifying and scaling effective practices across the CSU system, fostering cross-campus collaboration, and ensuring that Black students have the resources and support they need to thrive,” said Nguyen.

 Media Resources